hari-bathala/AzureStackHCI-Supportability/TSG/LCM/Add-Node-Failed-at-SetTrustedHostsOnNewNode-Step.md

 }
 ```
 **Copy and save Existing Trusted Hosts value from above command's verbose**<br/>
 **2.)
-Run below PowerShell commands in new node to set all hosts names and ips in the cluster for Trusted hosts.**
+Run below PowerShell commands in new node to EnvironmentType Reg key and set all hosts names and ips in the cluster for Trusted hosts.**
 ```
 # Login to new node using local admin credential